christine-jones/dsa-exercises/Algorithms-Part1/README.md

 ## Why C++?

 The [Algorithms, Part 1](https://www.coursera.org/learn/algorithms-part1) course uses the Java programming language to teach and analyze data structures and algorithms.
 All programming assignments are expected to be coded in Java as well.
-My exposre to the Java programming language, however, is not extenstive.
-I really wanted to focus on the DSA content and not my coding skills, or lack thereof.
+My exposure to the Java programming language, however, is not extenstive.
+I really want to focus on the DSA content and not my coding skills, or lack thereof.
 Thus my use of C++.

 The bulk of my coding experience has centered around C/C++, and it is definitely my language of strength.
 Using C++ for the programming exercises allows me to fully focus on the performance, intracacies, and analysis of the data structures and algorithms specifically, rather than the learning and mastering of a particular coding language.